rbvegas/StatiCSharp/README.md

 ```

 ## Quick start

+You can use StatiC#'s [project template](/Documentation/ProjectTemplate) to quick start or follow the following steps to set up your project manually.
+Nevertheless its recommended to read this readme to get a understanding how StatiC# works.

 StatiC# expects three folders to work with at the path given during the initialization of our website (we will come to that later).